-Following the decision of the JMC approving applications recommended for funding based on the technical quality assessment performed by the MA/JS/Joint Steering Committee (with assistance of external independent assessors), the MA drafts subsidy contracts using a standard template approved by the JMC.
-The template is developed in compliance with the applicable laws of the Republic of Croatia and the relevant procedure of the institution where the Managing Authority is placed.
-The subsidy contract is addressed to the lead beneficiary, appointed by the partnership in accordance to Article 40 (6) of Commission Implementing Regulation no. 447/2014, and is signed by the legal representative of the lead beneficiary institution and by the MA representing the Agency for Regional Development of the Republic of Croatia.
+Following the JMC decision on approving applications recommended for funding based on the technical quality assessment performed by the MA/JS/Joint Steering Committee (with assistance of external independent assessors), the MA drafts subsidy contracts using a standard template approved by the JMC.
+The template is developed in compliance with the applicable laws of the Republic of Croatia and the relevant procedure of the institution where the MA is placed.
+The subsidy contract is addressed to the lead beneficiary, appointed by the partnership in accordance to Article 40 (6) of Regulation no. 447/2014, and is signed by the legal representative of the lead beneficiary institution and the MA.